 Who would I vote for in the UK?
 Anyone who would defeat the Tory candidate

-Johnson’s election slogan Get Brexit Done will turn out to be the biggest lie of all, but UK voters look to have fallen for it
+Johnson’s election slogan Get Brexit Done will turn out to be the biggest lie of all

 British prime minister and Conservative leader Boris Johnson.
 Former UK minister Nye Bevan said a Tory election victory and an intelligent electorate were a contradiction in terms.
 Photograph: EPA/Facundo Arrizabalaga